 Is the date-time value from which to extract the time component.
 It can be a field name or a date-time literal.
+It must provide a full component date.

 - □ TIME.
 The complete time portion is returned.
 Its smallest component depends on the input date-time format.
 Nanoseconds are not supported or returned. - □ HOUR.
 The time component up to and including the hour component is extracted. - □ MINUTE.
 The time component up to and including the minute component is extracted. - General SECOND.
 The time component up to and including the second component is extracted. - MILLISECOND.
 The time component up to and including the millisecond component is extracted. - MICROSECOND.
 The time component up to and including the microsecond component is extracted.